Living in the Path of Coal Export Terminals

 Desiree's concerns are well-founded.
-A study† in Virginia found that, on average, a pound of coal dust blows off of each coal car per mile travelled.
+A study in Virginia ["Norfolk Southern Rail Emission Study."
+Prepared by Simpson Weather Associates, Inc. in Charlottesville, VA.
+30 December 1993.] found that, on average, a pound of coal dust blows off of each coal car per mile travelled.
 That's a total of 25–30 tons of coal dust polluting rail communities like Desiree's from one single mine-to-port trip.

 The trains impact the quality of life of Desiree and her mother, a nurse.
 The loud noise makes outdoor conversation impossible.
 She and her mother are avid gardeners, but fear that coal dust and soot contaminates the soil they use to grow food.
 More trains rumbling by her home could increase the risk of dangerous accidents and reduce the value of the family home she stands to inherit.

 Desiree's also concerned about the big-picture problem that the coal trains rumbling through her neighborhood are helping to fuel—global warming.

 "I am especially concerned about global warming and its effects on the environment and health of my friends, family, and future generations," says Desiree.
 "For the safety of all communities, we need to reduce, not expand, our use of fossil fuels like coal."

 Margaret Fox of Baltimore, MD

 Coal dust and soot coats Ms. Fox's property inside and out.
 Her Curtis Bay neighborhood ranks among the worst in the state and the country for respiratory risk caused by concentrations of toxic air pollutants.